Breastfeeding at MSU and On-Campus Lactation Rooms

 - ”Employers are not required under the FLSA to compensate nursing mothers for breaks taken for the purpose of expressing milk.
 However, where employers already provide compensated breaks, an employee who uses that break time to express milk must be compensated in the same way that other employees are compensated for break time.”

-- For further clarification, please review the Break Time for Nursing Mothers FAQs or contact Family Advocate and/or Work-Life Balance Specialist.
+- For further clarification, please review the Break Time for Nursing Mothers FAQs or contact your HR Business Partners.

 The Family Care Rooms are a dedicated space for breastfeeding or pumping women on campus, and often includes a sink, comfy chair, changing table, resource information, microwave, and a growing library on parenting topics.
 These rooms provide a family friendly environment for lactation needs, infant feeding, diaper changing and lounge for soothing and are available for use by faculty, staff and students.